10 May 5 Ways to Cultivate a Strong Quality of Life for Retirement

 Get the most out of every penny you spend.
 Living costs money.
-You need a roof over your head, food on your table, clothes for work and some form of transportation to get to your job.
+You need a roof over your head, food on your table, clothes for work, and some form of transportation to get to your job.
 And you’re going to want things in life.
 A new cellphone, to go out to eat, and maybe a vacation or two.
 The trick is to try and get the items you need and want at the lowest possible price.
-That means shopping around, finding a cheaper house to rent, waiting to buy work clothes until they’re on sale.
+That means shopping around, finding a cheaper house to rent, and waiting to buy work clothes until they’re on sale.
 Adopting a low-cost living will not only save you money and allow you to save more, but it will also be a helpful habit you will carry into your retirement.
-You want to spend less then you make now and in retirement.
+You want to spend less than you make now and in retirement.

 5. Make Your Retirement Vision a Reality

 Retirement is not one size fits all.
-Each of us is unique and thus our retirements will be unique.
-Where do you want to be, who do you want to be with, what do you want to be doing in retirement are all questions we’ll have different answers for.
+Each of us is unique, and thus our retirements will be unique.
+Where do you want to be, who do you want to be with, and what do you want to be doing in retirement are all questions we’ll have different answers for.
 Knowing what your responses to those questions are will help you plan and prepare for retirement and ultimately ensure the quality of life you want.
 Knowing what you want in retirement will help you stay on track to make the vision a reality.